KEIB: KEIB

-On March 16, 2016, it was announced that sister station KLAC will be the new flagship for the Los Angeles Clippers.
-In case of a scheduling conflict with the Los Angeles Dodgers (also on KLAC), the Clippers will be heard on KEIB.
+On March 16, 2016, it was announced that sister station KLAC would be the new flagship for the Los Angeles Clippers.
+In case of a scheduling conflict with the Los Angeles Dodgers (also on KLAC), the Clippers would be heard on KEIB.

 Sports

 The station was the flagship outlet of the Los Angeles Kings of the National Hockey League and the Los Angeles Galaxy of Major League Soccer until 2014.
 Currently, the station airs games of the UCLA Bruins, and Anaheim Ducks, in case of conflicts with their regular radio stations.
 It has also aired National Football League games from Westwood One.
 During the KTLK era the station was the former radio home of the Los Angeles Clippers (traded to KSPN in exchange for Kings' rights, now on KLAC), the Los Angeles Sparks (contract not renewed after 2008), and the Los Angeles Avengers (team folded in 2009).
 The Kings returned to KEIB for one season, and since 2019, the team has no terrestrial radio flagship station, as its games are now exclusively streamed on the iHeartRadio network.

 On April 2, 2012, the station broadcast the NCAA men's basketball championship game in which Kentucky defeated Kansas.
 The tourney had been carried locally on KLAC, but that station had a programming conflict due to also being the flagship radio station of the Los Angeles Dodgers that season.
 As a result, KLAC's coverage of the Dodgers' spring training game against the Los Angeles Angels of Anaheim preempted their broadcast of the Wildcats-Jayhawks game which was then accommodated on KTLK.